tabular-io/iceberg-kafka-connect/README.md

 the control topic.
 If that config cannot be read for some reason, Kafka client settings can be set explicitly using `iceberg.kafka.*` properties.

+### Source topic offsets

+Source topic offsets are stored in two different consumer groups.
+The first is the sink-managed consumer group defined by the `iceberg.control.group.id` property.
+The second is the Kafka Connect managed consumer group which is named `connect-<connector name>` by default.
+The sink-managed consumer group is used by the sink to achieve exactly-once processing.
+The Kafka Connect consumer group is only used as a fallback if the sink-managed consumer group is missing.
+To reset the offsets, both consumer groups need to be reset.

+### Message format

+Messages should be converted to a struct or map using the appropriate Kafka Connect converter.

 ## Catalog configuration

 The `iceberg.catalog.*` properties are required for connecting to the Iceberg catalog.
 The core catalog